Brookesloci/Symbiodinium_IE_evolution/README.md

 #### Data for each species

-All data for ILEs in each species is contained within a corresponding tar ball.
+All data for ILEs in each species (except genomic fasta and annotation files which are elsewhere publically available) is contained within a corresponding tar ball.
 For example, Symbiodinium A data is contained within `ILEs/symA.tar.gz`.
 Sequences in each ILE family are included in a fasta file with the family number followed by "IEs.fa".
 For example, family "94" in symbB is contained within "94_IEs.fa".